awsdocs/aws-control-tower-guide/doc_source/existing-orgs.md

 **Note**
 During set up, AWS Control Tower performs pre\-checks to avoid common issues\.
 However, if you are currently using the AWS Landing Zone solution for AWS Organizations, check with your AWS solutions architect before you try to enable AWS Control Tower in your organization to determine if AWS Control Tower may interfere with your current landing zone deployment\.
 Also, see [What if the account does not meet the prerequisites?](enroll-account.md#fulfill-prerequisites) for information about moving accounts from one landing zone to another\.

+## Considerations for AWS SSO and existing organizations<a name="sso-and-existing-orgs"></a>

+If AWS Single Sign\-On \(AWS SSO\) is already set up, the AWS Control Tower home Region must be the same as the AWS SSO Region\.

+AWS Control Tower does not delete an existing configuration\.
++  If AWS SSO is already enabled, and if you are using SSO Directory, AWS Control Tower adds resources such as permission sets, groups, and so forth, and proceeds as usual\.
++ If another directory \(external, AD, Managed AD\) is set up, AWS Control Tower does not change the existing configuration\.

 ## Enable a Landing Zone in Existing AWS Organizations<a name="existing-orgs-video"></a>

-This video \(6:52\) describes how to set up and enable an AWS Control Tower landing zone in existing AWS Organizations\.
+This video \(7:48\), [getting started with AWS Control Tower for AWS Organizations](https://www.youtube.com/watch?v=CwRy0t8nfgM), describes how to set up and enable an AWS Control Tower landing zone in existing AWS Organizations\.
 For better viewing, select the icon at the lower right corner of the video to enlarge it to full screen\.
 Captioning is available\.